 Hong Kong-based Cathay Pacific recently announced enhancements aboard its first and business class cabins, providing a sensory experience that begins from the moment passengers begin their journey.

 Named ‘A Sense of Harmony’, Cathay Pacific’s new inflight experience introduces refined bedding and amenities, a refreshed lighter wellness menu and contemporary tableware.
-Combined, these new features create an experience that aligns itself to the airline’s ‘Move Beyond’ direction, which aims to continuously exceed customer expectations.
+Combined, these new features create an experience that aligns itself to the airline’s ‘Move Beyond’ direction, which aims to continuously exceed customer expectations and focus on sustainability within travel.

 Read on to discover the enhanced offering you could enjoy when you next step aboard Cathay Pacific.